austriker27/16-19-auth/README.md

 ## Motivation
 I was motivated by an extreme desire to learn web development which led me to enroll in this program which ultimately led me to this assignment.

+## Deployed
+This application is live on the interwebs, deployed via Heroku.
+[Check it out](https://super-fun-lab21.herokuapp.com)

 ## Language
 Javascript